Dwukn/neural-network-from-scratch/README.md

 # Neural Network From Scratch
-#### Video Demo: <URL HERE>
+#### Video Demo:

 #### Description

-This project implements a simple neural network from scratch using NumPy to classify images.
-It includes functionalities for loading and preprocessing data, training a neural network, and making predictions.
-The neural network uses a basic architecture with one hidden layer and is trained using a standard gradient descent approach.
-The project demonstrates fundamental concepts of neural network design and training in Python.
+This project represents the implementation, of a simple neural network build using Python and  NumPy to classify images.
+This project provides functionalities like load and preprocess data, Back propagation, gradient descent, train, and make predictions.
+The architecture of the neural network used in this project is a very simple one with only one hidden layer, while the training is performed by the classic gradient descent approach.
+It demonstrates the basic ideas of how to design and train a neural network using Python.

 #### Features

-- **Data Loading and Preprocessing:** Loads data from a CSV file, shuffles it, and splits it into training and validation sets.
-Normalizes features for better training performance.
+- **Data Loading and Preprocessing:** This project loads data from a CSV file, shuffles and splits the data into training and validation sets, normalizing features to better train the data.
 - **Neural Network Implementation:** Implements a basic neural network with one hidden layer, using ReLU and softmax activations.
-- **Training and Evaluation:** Trains the neural network with gradient descent, prints accuracy at regular intervals.
+- **Training and Evaluation:** Neural network is trained using gradient descent and prints accuracy at regular intervals.
-- **Prediction and Visualization:** Generates predictions for samples and displays them using Matplotlib.
+- **Prediction and Visualization:** Makes a prediction of samples and visualizes the results using Matplotlib.

 #### Installation

-To run this project, you'll need Python 3.x and the following packages:
+This project requires Python 3.x and the following packages:

-- `numpy`
+* `numpy`
-- `pandas`
+* `pandas`
-- `matplotlib`
+* `matplotlib`

-You can install the required packages using pip:
+You can install the required packages with pip, using the following command:

 ```bash
 pip install numpy pandas matplotlib